apollographql/runtime-testing-framework/docs/src/tutorials/test-plans/writing-a-scenario.md

 ```

 The second scenario `echo` statement uses the default variable.
 We can override this variable by
-setting a different value in the test plan (this will take presence over a default).
+setting a different value in the test plan (this will take precedence over a default).
 Update
 `test-plan.yaml`:

 ```yaml